mac-65/Solaris_8_x86_VM/README.md

 <a name="build-cd"></a>
 #### 5. Building the "tools" CD :cd:
-I decided, after a few install iterations, the easiest thing to do was to create a CD ISO image containing all of the packages and scripts used to build the system.
+I decided, after a few install iterations, the easiest thing to do was to create an ISO image containing all of the packages and scripts used to build the system.<br>
-I emphasize a CD volume because I'm not sure if Solaris 8 "knows" about DVD file systems;
-if it can, then use whatever format you want (although most burners will select the format automatically based on the size of the image to create).<br>
 Note, <i>you don't actually need to burn a CD</i>, just use whatever software to create a CD image file that can be mounted in VirtualBox.
 I used <strong>K3b</strong>.
 Solaris 8 will automatically detect when the ISO image is mounted through VirtualBox